 What types of businesses does the firm work with?

-Many of our business clients are work within the real estate industry.
+Many of my business clients are work within the real estate industry.
 This includes real estate agents and brokers, contractors, real estate investors, appraisers, inspectors, property management companies, mortgage servicing companies, private lenders, hard money lenders, rehabbers, and landlords.
-With this being said, we have also worked with other small business owners on business law issues including restaurant owners, chiropractors, hotel operators, attorneys, and other small business owners.
+With this being said, I have also worked with other small business owners on business law issues including restaurant owners, chiropractors, hotel operators, attorneys, and other small business owners.